 It is important to ensure you are visible to passing motorists and pedestrians; so, many premium harnesses feature reflective materials or stitching.
 However, you can purchase reflective stickers and similar items for harnesses that do not feature reflective surfaces, so this is not a deal-breaking criterion.

 If you have a 5-pound Chihuahua, you don’t really need to worry about him breaking the metal D-ring or the buckles on his harness.
-But if you have a 150-pound Mastiff, you better select a harness with hardware robust enough to withstand your dog’s strength.
+But if you have a 150-pound Mastiff, you better select a large harness with hardware robust enough to withstand your dog’s strength.
 Generally speaking, premium harnesses come equipped with very robust D-rings and other accessories, which are strong enough to withstand your dog’s pulling and lunging.

 When you set out to purchase a harness for your dog, you’ll see that most are labelled by familiar sizes, such as small, medium and large.
 However, taken by themselves, these labels mean very little.
 One manufacturer’s “large” may be another manufacturer’s “extra-large.”